 This cluster equips students with essential skills for evaluating data, constructing arguments, and analyzing evidence.
 Students will learn to assess sociological data, sharpen their writing skills for economic analysis, all while focusing on logical structure, fallacies, and critical thinking.
-This cluster fulfills the Social & Behavioral Sciences breadth requirement, as well as the first half of Reading and Composition.
+This cluster fulfills the Social & Behavioral Sciences breadth requirement.
+Regarding course placement into either College Writing R4A OR College Writing R4B: Students participating in this cluster will be placed in the appropriate course, and therefore do not need to be concerned about placement prior to selecting this cluster.

 Course Descriptions